 Monica has dedicated her career to educational activities and projects that promote inclusion and access to vocational support services for people with disabilities.
 The goal of these initiatives is to equip people with knowledge, skills, and competencies that will provide them with stronger self-identity, improved social status, and a better chance to obtain productive and profitable employment.

-As an ADA International Fellow, Monica was interested in facilitating accessibility and enrollment of youth with disabilities in schools and vocational training centers in Tanzania’s Iringa region.
+As an ADA International Fellow, Monica was interested in facilitating accessibility and enrollment of youth with disabilities in schools and vocational training centers in Tanzania’s Iringa region, where she resided at the time.
 She has worked to raise public awareness of disability issues and promote inclusive education while designing best practices that can be replicated at the local level and will engage students, parents, and teachers.

 Monica pursued her Fellowship at the University of Massachusetts Boston (UMB) School for Global Inclusion and Social Development (SGISD) under the supervision of Dr. Sheila Fesko.